seanbirchall/reprexEditor/README.md

 reprexEditor is a fork of shinyAce attempting to integrate Ace, languageserver, Shiny, and shinylive

-Contributors (In order of first commit shinyAce)
+Contributors (In order of first commit fork shinyAce)
 ---------------------------------------

  - [Jeff Allen](https://github.com/trestletech) - Core project